ominiverdi/matrix-llmagent/docs/LIBRARY_TOUR.md

 After a search, you can explore further:
 - `show 3` - Display the image for result #3 (figures, tables, equations)
-- `!sources` - List all sources from the last search with page numbers
+- `sources` - List all sources from the last search with page numbers
-- `!source 2` - View the full page for source #2
+- `source 2` - View the full page for source #2
-- `!next` / `!prev` - Navigate forward/back through a document
+- `next` / `prev` - Navigate forward/back through a document
-- `!page 45` - Jump to a specific page
+- `page 45` - Jump to a specific page

 ## Tips for Better Results